reusablejs/reusable/README.md

 The benefits:
 - Stores are decoupled from component tree
+- You can use selectors and bail out of render
 - Stores can co-depend without worrying about provider order
 - It's easy to create packages that rely on global state, and plug them into apps seamlessly